Dead or Alive 5: Promotion

 In February 2012, Team Ninja hosted a series of press events in various locations across the world, showcasing the alpha demo of the game.
 Further screenshots have confirmed Hitomi and Ayane to be playable, while Kasumi was featured in a promotional poster.
 A trailer unveiled at the Game Developers Conference in March 2012 revealed that the game would include Virtua Fighter's Akira Yuki.
 In May 2012, Koei Tecmo attended London MCM Expo, showcasing a playable demo version of the game.
 Dead or Alive 5 tournament was also held on the GameSpot stage.
-In June, KT attended the E3 2012, where the live-streamed IPN (IGN Pro League) Dead or Alive 5 championship was held with a new beta demo version of the game.
+In June, KT attended the E3 2012, where the live-streamed IGN Pro League Dead or Alive 5 championship was held with a new beta demo version of the game.
 A trailer for the event revealed another Virtua Fighter guest character, Sarah Bryant.
 June saw the emergence of a new trailer confirming the addition of a brand new character to the series, Rig.
 In July, KT's official YouTube channel MyKOEITV released a trailer showcasing tag team gameplay and showing a female fighter wearing a luchadora mask, later revealed to be La Mariposa.
 The "Official Declaration" trailer released in August confirmed the return of Alpha-152.
 In September, two weeks before the game's release, KT announced another brand new character to join the roster, a female vale tudo and kickboxing artist named Mila, while Virtua Fighter's Pai Chan was also revealed to make an appearance.
 The game's launch trailer was released on September 19.